 But beyond the beer-infused tailgate and grill parties, there’s another side of Killington that shines in April: it’s the fact that some of the most hard-core athletes in the state call this area home.

 April kicks off with the infamous Bear Mountain Mogul Challenge, which sent some of the region’s best amateurs (and some not-so-good ones) in a head-to-head bump off.
 But that wasn’t the end to skiing.
-Thanks to artillery of snow guns, the snow is likely to hold out until May, or even June.
-Or at least in time for the Killington Triathlon, an epic race up one of Vermont’s highest peaks with legs that feature biking, skiing and running.
+Thanks to artillery of snow guns, the snow is likely to hold out into June.
+Next weekend, on April 27, you can face off against top athletes in the Killington Triathlon, an epic race up one of Vermont’s highest peaks with legs that feature biking, skiing and running.

 For mountain bikers, Killington has been upping the ante.
 Already there’s lift-served terrain with more than 2,000 vertical downhill trails featuring berms, banks and swoopy, flowy switchbacks, and that’s just the beginning: the resort plans to keep expanding this park and trails.
 And, last year, for the first time, they hosted the Fox US Open of Mountain Biking, which attracted some of the biggest pros in the country.